skx/puppet-summary/README.md

 * Your puppet-master submits reports to this software.
     * The reports are saved locally, as YAML files, beneath `./reports`
-    * They are parsed and a simple SQLite database keeps track of data.
+    * They are parsed and a simple SQLite database keeps track of them.
 * The SQLite database is used to present a visualisation layer.
     * Which you can see [in the screenshots](screenshots/).